katjagrace/katjagrace.github.io/_posts/2022-10-14-ai_counterargs.md

-<p>Utility maximization does seem to quickly engender an interest in controlling literally everything, at least for many utility functions one might have<span id='easy-footnote-3-3345' class='easy-footnote-margin-adjust'></span><span class='easy-footnote'><a href='#easy-footnote-bottom-3-3345' title='Though not all: you might have an easily satiable utility function, or only care about the near future.'><sup>3</sup></a></span>.
+Utility maximization does seem to quickly engender an interest in controlling literally everything, at least for many utility functions one might have[^3].
 If you want things to go a certain way, then you have reason to control anything which gives you any leverage over that, i.e. potentially all resources in the universe (i.e. agents have ‘<a href="https://en.wikipedia.org/wiki/Instrumental_convergence">convergent instrumental goals</a>’).
 This is in serious conflict with anyone else with resource-sensitive goals, even if <em>prima facie</em> those goals didn’t look particularly opposed.
 For instance, a person who wants all things to be red and another person who wants all things to be cubes may not seem to be at odds, given that all things could be red cubes.
-However if these projects might each fail for lack of energy, then they are probably at odds.&nbsp;</p>
+However if these projects might each fail for lack of energy, then they are probably at odds.&nbsp;